vdbg/hubibot/README.md

 There are two methods for getting a Telegram user Id:
 1. Ask that user to write to the @userinfobot to get their user Id
-2. Ensure `main:logVerbosity` is set to `WARNING` or higher in `config.yaml` and ask that user to write to the bot.
+2. Ensure `logVerbosity` under `main` is set to `WARNING` or higher in `config.yaml` and ask that user to write to the bot.
 There will be a warning in the logs with that user's Id and handle.

 ## Authoring